sdparsons/sdparsons-old/content/home/splithalf.md

 # splithalf widget.
 widget = "hero"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

 title = "splithalf"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-# hero_media = "hero-academic.png"
+ hero_media = "splithalf.png"

 [design.background]
   # Apply a background color, gradient, or image.